 If you suffer pain from migraine headaches or jaw clenching from TMJ (Temporomandibular) disorder resulting in pain (temples, ear or neck) – Botox is proven to be a safe and effective treatment.
 Dr. David Yew is an expert in using Botox to treat both the masseter and temporalis muscles to relieve jaw clenching and headaches.
 Effects are seen within 3-7 days and can last 4-6 months.
 (In our experience – 100% of our patients have shown improvement if they have tenderness to palpation of the TMJ muscles during the clinical assessment.
 Please note: the causes of headaches are numerous and should be first evaluated by your regular physician to rule out any serious brain conditions.)

 Most patients with migraines do not get full relief of their headaches.
-Part of the reason is because the neurologists who administer Botox in the temples are not trained to inject in the jaw muscles.
-Conversely – dentists and aesthetic injectors may know how to inject in the jaw muscles but they are not skilled at injecting in the temples.
+Part of the reason is because the neurologists who administer Botox in the temples may not be trained to inject in the jaw muscles.
+Conversely – dentists and aesthetic injectors may know how to inject the jaw muscles but are not skilled at injecting in the temples.
 As a specialist – Dr Yew is proficient in injecting both migraine and TMJ areas to give maximum pain relief.

 Botox is FDA approved for the treatment of chronic migraines and is safely injected into specific muscles of the head and neck known as “trigger points” (where the pain originates.)
 When these muscles are relaxed – it stops the transmission of pain to the brain.
 Over time with repeated treatments – the amount of Botox necessary for relief is decreased due to the reduction in the size of the muscles.